graphpql/graphpinator/docs/UnderTheHood.md

 ## Normalizing - validating and comparing request against given schema

-Normalizing stage is responsible for converting `Parser\ParseResult` into `Request\Operation`, which is a fully validated object that can be executed and resolved in next stage.
+Normalizing stage is basicaly putting together ParseResult and Schema.
+It is responsible for converting `Parser\ParseResult` into `Request\Operation`, which is a fully validated object that can be executed and resolved in next stage.

 Converting `ParseResult` is operation that consist of few sub-operations:
   - Explode fragment spreads into fields.
-  - Replace Type references (in fragment Type conditions) with Types from schema.
+  - Replace Type references (string representation of Type) with instances of Types from Schema.
-  - Validate Variable default values and types.
+  - Validate Variable default values and Types.

+Result of normalization is a new object, which does not modify the result from parsing. `ParseResult` can therefore be used again and normalized against different schema without parsing the string again.
+This is barely useful feature (how many times are you going to use the same request for multiple schemas), but it is done in order to keep the interface uniformed - execution also doesnt modify normalization result in order to possibly use it again with different variables, which is more common scenario.

 ***

 ## Resolving - executing the request

+Resolving is the final step towards getting the data client asked for.
+At first, it takes Json of variables and replaces variable references with literal values.
+Then resolves request using tree structure of types and fields.

+Result of resolving is `ExecutionResult`.
+Previous stage result remained intact, in order to use it again with different set of variables.